inyong37/Study/_Computer/Hardware/IoT.md

 ### A graphical user interface
 The IoT device or fleet of devices can be managed through a graphical user interface.
 Common examples include a mobile application or website that can be used to register and control smart devices.

-##  What are examples of IoT devices?
-### Connected cars, Connected homes, Smart cities, Smart buildings
+- What are examples of IoT devices?
+Connected cars, Connected homes, Smart cities, Smart buildings

-## What is Industrial IoT?
-### manufacturing, Automobile, Logistics and transport, Retail
+- What is Industrial IoT?
+Manufacturing, Automobile, Logistics and transport, Retail

-### How can IoT improve our lives?
+- How can IoT improve our lives?

-## What are the benefits of IoT for business?
-### Accelerate innovation, Turn data into insights and action with AI and ML, Increase security, Scale differentiated solutions
+- What are the benefits of IoT for business?
+Accelerate innovation, Turn data into insights and action with AI and ML, Increase security, Scale differentiated solutions

 ## What are IoT technologies?
 ### Edge computing